jmrothen/survshotgunR/README.md

 ## Installation

-You can install the development version of survshotgunR like so:
+You can install the development version of fssg like so:

 ``` r
 devtools::install_github('jmrothen/survshotgunR')